rafaelhlima/LOPythonGuide/Chapters/ch01_beginners_guide.md

 - The import of the `uno` library to provide access to the `getComponentContext` method, which is used to get the service manager, which in turn allows to create Uno services.
 - The creation of `PropertyValue` instances, which are used whenever a Uno command needs arguments.
 Note how much easier it is to create `PropertyValue` instances in Python.

-For a list of all Uno commands, read the Dispatch Commands wiki page (https://wiki.documentfoundation.org/Development/DispatchCommands).
+For a list of all Uno commands, read the [Dispatch Commands](https://wiki.documentfoundation.org/Development/DispatchCommands) wiki page.

 ## The ScriptForge Library